top of page

 In comparison to its main competitors, it's important to be aware that CitySightseeing London's Blue Route doesn't extend to Bayswater, Paddington, and Notting Hill.

-Pro tip: On Saturdays or during school holidays, it's recommended to start your sightseeing early to avoid crowds.
-Alternatively, the evening can be a good time to join the tour, when the crowds tend to be smaller.
+Pro tip: On Saturdays or during school holidays, i'd recommended to start your sightseeing early to avoid crowds.
+Alternatively, after 1-2p.m when the crowds tend to be smaller.

-4. Maximising your time while using the bus tour
+4. Maximising your time while using this red London bus tour

 One day itinerary: